monishnarendra/Hindi-Bengali-and-Malayalam-Handwriting-Character-Recognition-using-CNN-and-MLP/README.md

-# Hindi and Bengali Handwriting Character Recognition
+# Hindi, Bengali and Malayalam Handwriting Character Recognition
-Hindi and Bengali Handwriting Character Recognition is implemented using Convolution Neural Network (CNN) and (MLP).
+Hindi, Bengali and Malayalam Handwriting Character Recognition is implemented using Convolution Neural Network (CNN) and (MLP).
 Handwritten character recognition is an old problem that has been extensively studied for many different languages around the world.
 However, there have not been much significant work done in the field of recognition of Hindi and Bengali.

 Here we have implemented in two ways:
 - Using Web Camera (Python 3)